ccgilroy/ccgilroy-cv/gilroy_cv.md

 \textbf{Connor Gilroy}.
 "How Distinct is Gay Neighborhood Change?
 Patterns and Variation in Gayborhood Trajectories." \textit{in progress}

 \textbf{Connor Gilroy} and Ridhi Kashyap.
-"Extending the Demography of Sexuality with Digital Trace Data." \textit{in progress}
+"Digital Traces of Sexualities: How Patterns of Social Media Disclosure Can Extend the Demography of Sexuality." \textit{in progress}

 Kate Stovel and \textbf{Connor Gilroy}.
 "Social Structure and Change in Public Opinion: The Case of Same-Sex Marriage."
 Invited book chapter for \textit{Architecture of the Social}, Peter Hedström and Petri Ylikoski, editors. \textit{draft submitted September 2016}

 \end{hangparas}

 # Teaching Experience

+\cventry{2019}{Teaching Assistant.
+SOC 316: Sociological Theory}

 \cventry{2018}{Teaching Assistant.
 SOC 225: Data and Society}